Fesoterodine (By mouth)

 - This medicine may make you dizzy, drowsy, or cause blurred vision.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - This medicine may make you sweat less, causing your body temperature to increase.
-Use extra care not to become overheated during exercise or hot weather while you are taking this medicine, since overheating may result in heat stroke.
+Use extra care not to become overheated during exercise or hot weather while you are taking this medicine, since overheating may cause heat stroke.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.